 Teaching

-For us humans, drawing can be a way to express ourselves, notice beauty, make sense of things, play, have fun and relax – it’s not only for artists!
+For all of us humans, drawing can be a way to express ourselves, to notice beauty, make sense of things, play, have fun and relax – it’s not only for artists.

 It is suitable for complete beginners, secret zoom doodlers, reluctant diagram makers and competent colouring in-ers.
 It is also good for people who once loved art but have lost it along the way and would really like to reconnect with their creative selves.
 If you’re curious to know if you can learn to draw, this course will help you discover what you’re capable of.